This Day In Writing History

 In 1992, Robert Harris published his first novel.
 It would bring him international fame and make his name as a writer.
 Fatherland was a work of alternative historical fiction - a suspense thriller set in the aftermath of alternative historical events, specifically, a Nazi victory in World War 2.

-March and Maguire hatch a plan to smuggle the evidence out of Germany and into neutral Switzerland, but the plan is threatened when March's own 10-year-old son denounces him to the Gestapo...
+Desperate to get the evidence to U.S. authorities, March and Maguire hatch a plan to smuggle it out of Germany and into neutral Switzerland.
+The plan is threatened when March's own 10-year-old son denounces him to the Gestapo...

 Fatherland was adapted as a made-for-HBO feature film in 1994, and as a BBC radio miniseries in 1997.